Revisiting Penalized Likelihood Estimation for Deterministic Computer Experiments: Numerical Studies

 where $\phi$ and $\Phi$ represent the $\mathcal{N}(0,1)$ probability density function and cumulative distribution function, respectively.
 Here, we have negated the standard form from \citet{gneiting2007score}, so a lower CRPS indicates a better distributional prediction.
 To demonstrate the potential for penalized MLE to improve the surrogate, we included two additional competitors: the GP with unpenalized MLE and the GP with optimal penalization, denoted pMLE*, which uses the $\lambda$ that minimized RMSE on the test data.

-\paragraph{Results.} \Cref{fig:simulation} shows the RMSE and CRPS for MLE and the different tuning parameter selection strategies relative to those under the optimal pMLE*, which always had the best performance.
+\paragraph{Results.} \Cref{fig:simulation} shows the RMSE and CRPS for MLE with both fixed $g$ and estimated $g$, and the different tuning parameter selection strategies relative to those under the optimal pMLE*.
 Across the board, the performances of DPE and MLE were closely aligned.
-For all functions other than Franke, DPE 1SE provided modest improvements over MLE.
+MD and Score performed the worst due to their tendency to select large $\lambda$ values.
+PE showed slight improvement over MLE for the Lim Nonpolynomial but did similar or worse for the other functions.
+For all functions other than Franke, DPE 1SE provided modest, consistent improvements over MLE.
 The additional penalization chosen by DPE 1SE appears undesirable for the Franke function, slightly elevating both RMSE and CRPS.
-Notably, both DPE and DPE 1SE outperformed PE, MD, and Score metrics for all functions, especially in terms of CRPS.
+For this function, MLE appears to already do quite well, so penalization seems ill-advised.
+Notably, DPE and DPE 1SE outperformed PE, MD, and Score metrics for all functions, especially in terms of CRPS.
 This performance improvement is due to DPE's tendency to select smaller values of $\lambda$.
-Although none of the metrics were able to match the performance that pMLE* could achieve, the DPE and DPE 1SE metrics proved to be the most reliable.
+The MLE with an estimated $g$ revealed highly variable performance, sometimes improving over pMLE* but other times doing much worse than DPE 1SE.
+Although none of the methods were able to consistently match the performance of pMLE*, the DPE and DPE 1SE approach proved to be the most reliable.